sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

         & !On(block, from)
         & !Clear(toBlock)));

-// The other ation of our domain - MoveToTable.
+// The other ation of our domain - 'moveToTable'.
-// Separate from MoveToBlock because of the different behaviour of table and block w.r.t being Clear or not.
+// Separate from 'moveToBlock' because of the different behaviour of table and block w.r.t being Clear or not.
-Action MoveToTable(Term block, Term from) => new Action(
+Action moveToTable = new Action(
-    identifier: nameof(MoveToTable),
+    identifier: nameof(moveToTable),
     precondition: new(
         On(block, from)
         & Clear(block)